 What Makes a Wine List Good?

 You can start untangling that answer by looking over the wine lists that are consistently sought out or highly rated.
 Sure, it may seem strange that we’re talking about Outback Steakhouse’s wine list.
 But Outback Steakhouse has a lot of resources.
 There are undoubtedly very smart people thinking about how to create the most compelling wine menu for Outback’s clientele.
 Menu engineering comes in many shapes and sizes.
 One thing you may notice is that a lot of these wine lists live online now.
 Touchless menus are fast becoming a necessity in hospitality.
 They’re the perfect answer for a cash-strapped industry that needs to react to today’s reality quickly and confidently.
+This is true of all menu types, even a table d hote menu.
 And the best way to roll them out is with QR codes.

 QR codes in restaurants are routinely shown to be: